BOOKING TERMS & CONDITIONS

 The Equality Act 2010

 This law applies to services provided in the UK and not those provided overseas.
 However, we believe in trying to make our holidays as accessible to as many people as possible.
-If you tell us before you book of any special needs you may have as result of any disability or medical condition, whether physical or mental health, we will do all we can to accommodate you.
+You must tell us before you book of any special needs you may have as result of any disability or medical condition, whether physical or mental health and we will do all we can to accommodate you.
 This includes making any reasonable adjustments to the holiday itself and/or to the booking process.
-As set out at clause 11 above, in addition to ensuring that you have adequate insurance, you may be asked to complete a medical form or produce a Doctors certificate / letter prior to travel.
+You may be asked to complete the a medical information form (the ”Medical Form”) or produce a Doctors certificate / letter prior to travel.
 We will endeavour to respond within 5 working days of receipt of this documentation.
 If you wish to have this documentation returned please let us know as we only hold this information for your current holiday.
-This information will be treated confidentially and will only be used to check that you are likely to be sufficiently and able to undertake your chosen holiday, and that any special requirements are passed on to our suppliers.
-If your, or any member of your parties situation changes after you have booked (including where any medical condition or disability deteriorates or develops) you must let us know straight away.
+This information will be treated confidentially and will only be used to check that you are likely to be sufficiently fit and able to undertake your chosen holiday, and that any special requirements are passed on to our suppliers.
+If you, or any member of your parties situation changes after you have booked (including where any medical condition or disability deteriorates or develops) you must let us know straight away.

-We will assume, unless you inform us otherwise, that all members of your party are in a good state of health both physically and mentally, to participate in the holiday.
+We will assume, unless you inform us otherwise, that you are in a good state of health both physically and mentally, to participate in the holiday.
 If you do not tell us about any disability or medical condition which may affect your holiday arrangements and any resulting special needs, and we find ourselves in the position where you are at your UK departure point or on holiday and are unable to participate fully, then we reserve the right to: